beerendlauwers/urbanslug.github.io/_posts/2014-03-26-Mail-server.md

 So uh since I am not allowed by society to wear a tinfoil hat and I believe that the we are under attack I have decided to leave gmail and set up my own mail server.
 Futile efforts but at least I shall have a fighting chance.

-FYI I heard not to wear a tinfoil hat because amplify the waves instead tp wear a wet towel on ones head but you might get a cold or worse.
+FYI I heard not to wear a tinfoil hat because amplify the waves instead wear a wet towel on your head but you might get a cold or worse.

 ### Hosting.